zeddboy/simple-java-maven-app/README.md

 ```
 this means you have succesfully created the image

-Now i will give jenkins actions access to all users for that run this command
+Now to give jenkins actions access to all users for that run this command
 ```
 chmod 777 /var/run/docker.sock
 ```